Stillwell-C/gram-copy-api/README.md

 #### Accessibility

 Throughout this project, I have tried to make this website accessible to screen readers, especially with respect to forms, error messages, and modals.
 However, any input on how to improve on this is greatly appreciated.
-I am sure there are instances where I have misued or neglected to properly implement ARIA.
+I am sure there are instances where I have misused or neglected to properly implement ARIA.

 Users are able to add custom alt text for the images in their posts.